johnbpetersen/music-creation-agent/README.md

 - Update `src/agent.ts` with your use case.
 - Wire up `@lucid-dreams/agent-kit` configuration and secrets (see `AGENTS.md` in the repo for details).
 - Copy `.env.example` to `.env` and fill in the values for your environment.
+- Copy `.env.buyer.example` to `.env.buyer` if you plan to use the music payment CLI helper.
 - Deploy with your preferred Bun-compatible platform when you're ready.